fumieval/rhythm-game-tutorial/draft.md

 ### Playing a music

 Groove is important.
-It's time to play a music. `prepareMusic` and `playMusic` will be defined later.
+It's time to play a music.
+Our first game is as follows:

 ```haskell
 main = runSystemDefault $ do